|

 libel.
 Tommy Gilfellon recounts how:

-“upon presentation of the offending
+“Upon presentation of the offending

 work to the clerk of the court and the